Frame problem: Fluent calculus solution

 The difference between a predicate and a term in first-order logic is that a term is a representation of an object (possibly a complex object composed of other objects), while a predicate represents a condition that can be true or false when evaluated over a given set of terms.

 In the fluent calculus, each possible state is represented by a term obtained by composition of other terms, each one representing the conditions that are true in state.
 For example, the state in which the door is open and the light is on is represented by the term $\mathrm{open} \circ \mathrm{on}$.
 It is important to notice that a term is not true or false by itself, as it is an object and not a condition.
 In other words, the term $\mathrm{open} \circ \mathrm{on}$ represent a possible state, and does not by itself mean that this is the current state.
 A separate condition can be stated to specify that this is actually the state at a given time, e.g., $\mathrm{state}(\mathrm{open} \circ \mathrm{on}, 10)$ means that this is the state at time $10$.

 The solution to the frame problem given in the fluent calculus is to specify the effects of actions by stating how a term representing the state changes when the action is executed.
 For example, the action of opening the door at time 0 is represented by the formula:

 The action of closing the door, which makes a condition false instead of true, is represented in a slightly different way:

 This formula works provided that suitable axioms are given about $\mathrm{state}$ and $\circ$, e.g., a term containing the same condition twice is not a valid state (for example, $\mathrm{state}(\mathrm{open} \circ s \circ \mathrm{open}, t)$ is always false for every $s$ and $t$).

 Event calculus solution

-The event calculus uses terms for representing fluents, like the fluent calculus, but also has axioms constraining the value of fluents, like the successor state axioms.
-In the event calculus, inertia is enforced by formulae stating that a fluent is true if it has been true at a given previous time point and no action changing it to false has been performed in the meantime.
-Predicate completion is still needed in the event calculus for obtaining that a fluent is made true only if an action making it true has been performed, but also for obtaining that an action had been performed only if that is explicitly stated.
+The event calculus uses terms for representing fluents, like the fluent calculus, but also has one or more axioms constraining the value of fluents, like the successor state axioms.
+There are many variants of the event calculus, but one of the simplest and most useful employs a single axiom to represent the law of inertia: